CleverCloud/documentation/content/doc/addons/postgresql/_index.md

 ## Direct access

 A proxy serves all dedicated PostgreSQL databases.
 In some cases, this can add some latency between applications and their database.
-If this is an issue, you must generate a direct hostname and port for the add-on to bypass the proxy, using the "Generate direct hostname and port" button in the add-on dashboard.
+If this is an issue, you can generate a direct hostname and port for the add-on to bypass the proxy, using the "Generate direct hostname and port" button in the add-on dashboard.

 Generating direct access adds new variables to the add-on's environment, allowing connections without going through the proxy.

 {{< callout type="info" >}}
-Direct access doesn't persist after upgrading/migrating a database.
-Manually re-generate direct host name and port after an upgrade to allow applications linked through direct access to connect to the database.
+Direct access doesn't persist after migrating a database.
+Manually re-generate direct host name and port after a migration to allow applications linked through direct access to connect to the database.

 Such a limitation doesn't exist when using proxy access.
 {{< /callout >}}

-## Note on shared databases
+## Encryption at rest

 Encryption at rest is available on PostgreSQL.
 You can find more information on the [dedicated page]({{< ref "doc/administrate/encryption-at-rest.md" >}})

+## Note on shared databases

+If you try to list the databases on the shared cluster, you will see the names of the databases of all other users of the cluster.
+This is normal behaviour.
+Rest assured, permissions are set properly, meaning no one but your user can read or write data to your database.

 This referencing does not exist for dedicated databases.